GenTexX/tulip/README.md

 ### About

 Tulip is a mini WIP-Game-Engine.
-I do not really intend to make games with Tulip but I amr really interested in Game-Engineering and I want to know, how things work.
+I do not really intend to make games with Tulip but I am really interested in Game-Engineering and I want to know, how things work.
 So tulip was born.

 ### Get Started